spinningtopsofdoom/ClojureWest2016/clojure_west/intro/01-intro.md

 !SLIDE

-## Immutability as a cornerstone of functional programming
+## Immutability: a cornerstone of functional programming

 !SLIDE